Don’t let camera shake ruin your images. Learn about the handheld rule. Find out what you need to know to protect your photos!

 What if I own a camera with a crop sensor?

 - To determine the shutter speed on crop sensors, simply multiply the focal length by the crop factor.
 Check with your camera’s manufacturer for details about the crop factor.
 Several different sizes of sensors are available in various models such as Nikon’s 1.5x and Canon’s 1.6x crop factors.
-Remember, just multiply the focal length by the crop factor.
-For example, when using the handheld rule with a 50mm lens on a Nikon APS-C (crop/DX) sensor camera, the reciprocal rule is 1/focal length x 1.5.; thus, requiring a shutter speed of at least 1/75th of a second.
+Remember, simply multiply the focal length by the crop factor.
+For example, when using the handheld rule with a 50mm lens on a Nikon APS-C (crop/DX) sensor, the reciprocal rule is 1/focal length x 1.5.

 Does it make a difference if I use a full frame lens on a crop sensor camera?

 - This is a topic of much debate, but the short answer is, no; however, the long answer is that regardless of whether the lens is full frame or not, on a crop sensor, the focal length remains the same (click here for more on focal length and crop factor).
 For example, a 50mm lens (full frame or not), on a crop sensor will give you an angle of view of approximately 31-degrees.
 So, to determine the correct shutter speed, multiply the focal length by the crop factor.
 Furthermore, on a full frame camera with a full frame lens, the focal length also remains the same, but the difference is the angle of view.
 For example, a 50mm (full frame lens) attached to a full frame camera body has about a 46-degree angle of view; therefore, one only needs to apply the reciprocal rule, 1/focal length.

 What if I use a full frame camera with a lens designed for APS-C (crop sensor)?